20 Best Virtual Team Building Games

 You’re probably familiar with this game because a lot of us used to play it in school.
 Oh, the Deserted Island has had thousands of teenagers praying to God that they get into the same team as their crush!
 Now, in this virtual team building activity, you will tell your remote workers that they are stranded on a deserted island.
 They will be given seven objects from which they can choose three to use for their survival.
 Make sure you choose strategic and obscure items that will challenge your team members to think and plan.
 For example, you can throw in a pocket knife, a bag of vegetable and fruit seeds, 2 liters of kerosene, a 100-foot rope, a lighter, a bucket, and so on.

 Split your workers into two teams, then let them collaborate on which items to select.
 Once they’ve used up the time, you can get everyone onto a video chat to discuss the results.
-Team building games like this allows your workers to see each other as teammates, fostering healthy competition, pride, and excitement among them.
+Virtual games for team building like this allows your workers to see each other as teammates, fostering healthy competition, pride, and excitement among them.
 It will also show how good collaboration can generate better results while training your team to work together in a virtual setting.

 3. Movie Night